adammurdoch/kotlin-tools/base-plugins/README.md

 A convention plugin for implementing Gradle plugins in Kotlin/JVM.

-- Adds dependencies and repository definitions so that a fixed version of Kotlin available (currently 1.9.10).
+- Adds dependencies and repository definitions so that a fixed version of Kotlin (currently 1.9.10) is used to compile the plugin.
+- Targets Java 11.
+- Adds `versions` extension
+- Adds a dependency on these plugins, so their API can be used in other plugins.

 ## Common application settings for all targets